openstack/openstack-manuals/doc/config-reference/source/tables/cinder-common.rst

    * - ``num_shell_tries`` = ``3``
      - (Integer) Number of times to attempt to run flakey shell commands
    * - ``os_privileged_user_auth_url`` = ``None``
-     - (String) Auth URL associated with the OpenStack privileged account.
+     - (URI) Auth URL associated with the OpenStack privileged account.
    * - ``os_privileged_user_name`` = ``None``
      - (String) OpenStack privileged account username.
 Used for requests to other services (such as Nova) that require an account with special rights.
    * - ``os_privileged_user_password`` = ``None``